-If you can't hear sound from the Xbox One Chat Headset, try the following solutions first:
+If you can't hear sound, or if others can't hear you when you use the Xbox One Chat Headset, try the following solutions first:

 Note If you have a 3.5-mm chat headset, never pull on the headset cable when removing it from your controller.
 Remove your headset from your controller by pulling on the body of the headset plug.

 If these solutions didn’t solve the problem, use the following troubleshooting solutions.